Johar

 We filtered out participants based on their outgoing frequency and venue choices

-The number of people that stayed home increased by 38% in the past 6 months
+user survey showed that, the number of people that stayed home increased by 38% in the past 6 months

 Due to a large number of user observations (200 +) gathered from the interview transcripts, I felt like the best way to analyze the current experience would be through an experience map.
 The red sticky indicates pain points that the user is facing in each stage

-Users have the most number of pain points at the planning/deciding stage
+Experience Map showed that Users have the most number of pain points at the planning/deciding stage

 Theme 1: Connection - 25 + observations

-The audience needs to connect with the artist’s music or the setting/ vibe in order to book a show.
+The audience needs to connect with the artist’s music or the setting/ vibe to book a show.
 Some audiences are more likely to go to a show if they already are familiar or intimate with the artist’s sound.

 Theme 2: Safety - 30 + observations